bitdegree/challenge-fullstack/README.md

 in order to make code readable I used PSR-12 coding standart.
 I made my code robust by validating data using FormRequests, handing common errors and using modular approach while making style.

-Also the comment-box component is reusable, but only if 4 routes are configured correctly(2 for comments, 2 for replies)
+Also the comment-box component is reusable, but only if 4 http endpoints are configured correctly (2 for comments, 2 for replies)

 ### In addition